AIGAdc/dcdesignweek.org/_events-dcdw/workshop-intro-to-animation-for-designers.markdown

 *Participants will be required to bring a laptop with Adobe After Effects already installed.*

 Does this event sound interesting to you, but perhaps too entry-level?
 We’ve got you covered.
-[Check out the Expressions Workshop led by David Arbour, which will take place the same night.](https://www.dcdesignweek.org/events/workshop-expressions-in-after-effects-for-designers/)
+[Check out the Expressions Workshop led by David Arbour, which will take place the same night.](https://www.dcdesignweek.org/events/workshop-expressions-in-after-effects-for-designers/){:target="_blank" rel="noopener"}

-**Venue Accessibility (elevators, stairs, etc.):** If attendees have any questions, they can contact General Assembly at dc@ga.co.
+**Venue Accessibility (elevators, stairs, etc.):** If attendees have any questions, they can contact General Assembly at [dc@ga.co](mailto:dc@ga.co).

 **Parking** There are a few parking lots around GA DC’s new location:
 * Atlantic Parking: - 450 8th St NW, Washington, DC 20004